celeritas-project/evd/README.md

 convention `[event_id]_[track_id]_[particle_name_or_pdg]`.
 PDG is only used if it is not mapped to a name in `MCTruthViewerInterface`.

-# Development notes
+# Development
+- To read events from different ROOT files, add a new concrete implementation of `MCTruthViewerInterface` and call it in `EventViewer`.
-The `x` close button of the evd window causes ROOT to crash.
+- TEve issue: on macOS, the `x` close button of the evd window causes ROOT to crash.
 Typing `.q` in the terminal or using the `Quit ROOT` option in the Browser menu avoids that.